Andy Murray gets a win at rainy Wimbledon and a thumbs-up from Roger Federer

 Like Murray, Alcaraz was never truly troubled by his opponent.

-Unlike Murray, Alcaraz played at No. 1 Court, so did not get to perform for Federer.
+Unlike Murray, Alcaraz played at No. 1 Court, so he did not get to perform for Federer.

 And, boy, was Alcaraz bitter about that.